Welcome to the UNRWA Digital Learning Platform!

-This digital learning platform allows students in UNRWA schools to access UNRWA Self-Learning Materials to continue studying from home.
-The platform is for all UNRWA students from Grades 1 to 9 in Gaza and Syria, for Grades 1 to 10 in Jordan and West Bank, and for Grades 1 to 12 in Lebanon.
+This platform will allow students in UNRWA schools to access UNRWA Self-Learning Materials to continue learning from school or home.
+The materials are intended to be used in conjunction with the host countries textbooks from the 2020-2021 school year.
+The platform is for all UNRWA students from Grades 1 to 12 in

 About the UNRWA Digital-Learning Platform